elastic/synthetics/docs/throttling.md

 ### Background

-We have had to disable network throttling in Synthetics for browser based monitors.
-This is intended to be a temporary measure until we can release an update in the future to enable it again.
+We have disabled network throttling in Synthetics for browser-based monitors.
+This is a temporary measure and throttling will become available in a future update.

 ⚠️ please be aware that your monitors may run more quickly (i.e. have a lower duration) with network throttling disabled.